This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Where: South Queensferry, a gorgeous place outside the city centre

-This parade of people in fancy dress goes all down the high-street, before the Dookers head down to the rocky beach for their drip in the cold waters.
-While it’s a charity fundraising event, the current organisers are changing £12 to take part, and capping the number of attendees, which is a shame, given the water wasn’t exactly full up and it’s meant to be a fun and community-focused event.
+This parade of people in fancy dress goes all down the high street before the Dookers head down to the rocky beach for their drip in the cold waters.
+While it’s a charity fundraising event, the current organisers are changing £12 to take part and capping the number of attendees, which is a shame, given the water wasn’t exactly full up and it’s meant to be a fun and community-focused event.

+If you don’t want to take part, as many (wise) people prefer to stay warm, you can grab a coffee and enjoy the madness from the sidelines.
 Over the hour or so, all these people charge into the water in their crazy costumes, and hopefully, it’s all worth it as the cold water washes the hangover away!

-If you’re looking for a brisk walk to clear your hangover, and are only in town for a few days over Hogmanay, then from dusk on New Years Day, they can be enjoyed.
+Every year (so far!), on the 1st of January, the ‘Message from the Skies’ projections start popping up across Edinburgh and last for nearly the whole month of January.
+If you’re looking for a brisk walk to clear your hangover and are only in town for a few days over Hogmanay, then from dusk on New Year’s Day, they can be enjoyed.

-Edinburgh isn’t just dishing out the festivities on New Year’s Eve though, there are actually eleven different festivals throughout the year, from the world-famous Fringe to lesser-known ones such as the awesome Jazz and Blues Festival, complete with a carnival, and the traditional storytelling festival.
+Edinburgh isn’t just dishing out the festivities on New Year’s Eve, though; there are actually eleven different festivals throughout the year, from the world-famous Fringe and The Royal Edinburgh Military Tattoo to lesser-known ones such as the awesome Jazz and Blues Festival, complete with a carnival, and the traditional storytelling festival.

 I’ve been lucky enough to attend nearly all of the eleven festivals now while working with Festivals Edinburgh over the years.
 Here’s my quick guide to the eleven Edinburgh Festivals, a brief lowdown on the five Edinburgh Festivals in August, and how to plan a foodie weekend in Edinburgh no matter when you visit.